antonsamper/gulp-webpack-boilerplate/README.md

 ### JS
 All the scripts should be placed inside the `src/js/` folder.
 These files will all be linted.
-The current setup assumes a component based approach for features/functionality so that everything is inside of its own folder - this can include tests, templates and specific styles if needed.
+The current setup assumes `app.js` is the main bundle/manifest file (this is referenced in `paths.js`) and a component based approach for features/functionality so that everything is inside of its own folder - this can include tests, templates and specific styles if needed.
 For example:

 ```
 |- js/
+    |- app.js
 	|- components/
 		|- helloWorld/
 			|- helloWorld.js